AlaskaAirlines/auro-tokenlist/.github/ISSUE_TEMPLATE/dev-story.md

 ---
 name: Development Story
 about: Create a new user story to address the development process
-title: 'auro-tokenlist; develop [feature]'
+title: 'Develop [feature]'
-labels: 'Status: Proposal, not-reviewed'
+labels: 'auro-tokenlist, Status: Proposal, not-reviewed'
 ---

 # User story